HEALING FROM SHAME

 Always be in control.”

 I can relate to Brother Bo—not in the experience of being molested—but in the carrying of shame.
 I cannot fully explain it, but for many years I felt like a mistake, that I should not have been born.
 It took a lot of work in therapy and in my spiritual journey to realize this was a lie and that I was more than worthy of being here.
-One teaching that helped me came from my friend Kenn Day who is a shaman in Cincinnati.
-He explained a indigenous teaching that it requires the decision of seven ancestors for a child to be born.
+One teaching that helped me came from my friend Kenn Day who is a 49 shaman in Cincinnati.
+He explained a teaching that the decision of seven ancestors is required for a child to be born.
 Hence, no child born can be a mistake.

 “Many people have identified that shame was a major contributor for them to begin using alcohol or drugs.
 In an effort to avoid the emotional distress of shame and fear of exposure, they began to numb themselves and seek safety within the disease.
 However, addiction is a ‘shame generator.’
 Not only does it not alleviate our pain, it creates more.
 We feel shame and so we use, but since we cannot control the process and do things that are inconsistent with what we believe and our self-image, we experience shame, which causes more emotional distress, which leads to more use.
 The shame just keeps ‘pumping’ into us.”